 ABOUT MY CREATIVE UNIVERSE

-My creative universe is integrally linked to my life: movements around the globe, seeking inspiration from different cultures; movements of the body, inspired by different dance traditions and the dance between cultures and people from all walks of life trying to find their way to relate to this experience of being human.
+My creative universe is integrally linked to my life:it encompasses my various travels around the globe, as I am continually seeking inspiration from different cultures as well as movements of the body inspired by various dance traditions and the dance between cultures and people from all walks of life who are trying to find ways to relate to their common experience of being human.

-Like many female artists, I explore these themes with a wide variety of media and materials – not confined to one way of expression but embracing a diversity of materials to capture the diversity of human experience.
-My studio is the dance floor/studio/milonga, the streets and markets and this work invites us to consider where and what is “art” in our contemporary communities and everyday experience.
+Like many female artists, I explore these themes with a wide variety of media and materials – not confined to one way of expression but embracing a diversity of materials to capture the diversity of human experciences.

 “Delphine Perrot has a fresh and exciting approach to design.
 She works on a wide range of engaging and interactive projects crossing over and pushing her design ideas into a variety of environments.
 I’m interested in her versatile and creative approach to public spaces as well as her use of new technology and new media.
 As a programmer, I’m always on the lookout for artists with the ability to engage with different audiences, spaces, and environments.”

 “I have known Delphine within a professional capacity for over three years, having worked together on a number of projects and exhibitions in her capacity as both a graphic designer and artist.
 Delphine exercises the utmost professionalism and is a highly dynamic and creative individual.
 Delphine’s work continues to recontextualise the use of everyday advertising within a contemporary society of mass communication.
 More recently her practice has developed, incorporating live media and outdoor installations.
 This has been marked with a more collaborative approach, working with other artists, filmmakers and designers.
 This is both a critical and exciting turn within her practice. “